abhijeetk/af-binder/doc/afb-application-writing.md

 ### Example of session management

 In following examples, we suppose that **afb-daemon** is launched with something equivalent to:

     $ afb-daemon --port=1234 --token=123456 [...]

-making the expectation that **AuthLogin** plugin is requested as default.
+making the expectation that **AuthLogin** binding is requested as default.

 #### Using curl